- Code REGN8002

 - Areas of interest Law, Sociology, Asia Pacific Studies, Public Health

 This course is available for in-person and remote (online) learning.
 Remote (online) and in-person students participate together in the same class.

-This course provides a survey of influential social thought and its applications to the study of governance.
-It focuses on the use of different ideas, analytical frameworks and paradigms to examine social phenomena related to governance.
-Students will learn about foundational and contemporary theories as well as how social scientists have applied and refined theoretical concepts through empirical inquiry.
+This course provides the theoretical building blocks for research projects in the study of regulation and governance.
+It focuses on core concepts and frameworks that can be used to understand, unpack and interrogate regulatory and governance puzzles.
+Students will learn about foundational and contemporary theoretical concepts as well how social scientists apply and refine these through empirical inquiry.
 In addition, this course aids in developing critical reading and analytical skills necessary for interdisciplinary and cross-disciplinary engagement.
 To do so, it requires students to read written texts, engage on-line resources and participate in structured peer-learning activities.
-Two sections comprise the course.
-The first part focuses on social thought in a broad sense by critically examining ideas that are considered integral to the development of the social sciences.
-The second part examines specific advances in social theory and its applications in domains of governance and regulation.
-This course includes PhD and Masters students in the same class.
+The course focuses on social thought in a broad sense by critically examining ideas that are considered integral to the development of the social sciences, as well as specific advances in social theory and its applications in domains of governance and regulation.
+This course includes PhD, Masters and Graduate Certificate students in the same class.

 Upon successful completion, students will have the knowledge and skills to: